Signed in as:

 PFSC has continued on a course of "resource first!"

-The Federation was instrumental in the enactment of the nation’s first Surface Mining Act, the establishment of Soil and Conservation Districts, and the founding of the National Wildlife Federation.
-The Federation helped to pass PA’s Wild Resource Conservation income tax check-off program, PA’s solid waste bill including mandatory recycling, opposed large scale commercial development of PA’s state parks, and much more.
+The Federation was instrumental in enacting the nation's first Surface Mining Act, establishing Soil and Conservation Districts, and founding the National Wildlife Federation.
+The Federation helped to pass PA's Wild Resource Conservation income tax check-off program, PA's solid waste bill, including mandatory recycling, opposed large-scale commercial development of PA's state parks, and much more.

 The Federation opposed the dredging of the Delaware River and lobbied for the Conservation and Reinvestment Act; became co-plaintiffs in a lawsuit over the proposed route of I-99 and against the Department of Environmental Protection, the Office of Surface Mining, and U.S. Department of the Interior for inadequate and failing mine bonding.
 PFSC worked with the National Wildlife Federation on State Wetland permits and more.

 PFSC believes all wildlife management should be based on science-led, resource-first management established in the North American Model of Wildlife Conservation.
-We must strive for the optimization of opportunity if we want to optimize participation.
+We must strive for opportunity optimization if we want to optimize participation.
 PFSC will oppose legislative attempts to micro-manage wildlife/aquatic seasons and bags/creel limits.